SamarthBhatia/SelfGrowNetworkDefense/status.md

 - Updated `perform_crossover` to use `two_point_crossover_stimulus` when the `TwoPoint` strategy is selected.
 - Added a unit test for `two_point_crossover_stimulus`.
 - Updated `EvolutionConfig::default_smoke_test()` to use the new `TwoPoint` crossover strategy.
-- Fixed a compilation error in the test suite by correctly instantiating `StimulusCommand`.
+- Fixed a compilation error in the test suite by correctly instating `StimulusCommand`.
 - Added a `lineage_fitness_history` field to `AdversarialHarness` to track lineage fitness.
 - Updated `AdversarialHarness::record_outcome` to populate the `lineage_fitness_history`.
 - Added `Targeted` variant to the `MutationStrategy` enum.